 Instead of trying to cover four months of highs and lows - I thought it would be better to do a quick list of the key highlights:

-2. In Singapore, people plan ahead.
+1. I learned that Niamh was actually very aware of our home being in Beijing, and she still asks to go to her 'Beijing home' not this home.
+Making matters worse was how much she missed Ayi - who we fought hard to get to Singapore.
+I won't pretend that the process wasn't excrutiatingly painful and that at ever turn, there seemed to be yet another step to complete.
+Overall it took 4 months, but she is here now.
+Success!2.
+In Singapore, people plan ahead.
 They schedule coffee dates several weeks in advance, they close conference schedules six months in advance, and booking flights three months in advance is not considered planning ahead.
 I on the other hand, fly by the seat of my pants.
 Booking a flight two weeks in advance for me is difficult to do, because who knows what my schedule will look like in two weeks?
 In short, I'm learning to adjust my lifestyle, one painful lesson at a time.

 3. In China, anything is possible, at any time.
 There is a wild west mentality there where its such a land of opportunity and there is always a solution.
 This has obviously made me the type of person who can't take no for an answer.
 I just can't accept it anymore.
 I really think 'no' means you aren't trying hard enough, basically I'm a giant toddler.